 - You are all done!

-When Google users click on your ad or make contact with your business, you’ll be charged for its ad services.
-Have more questions?
-Watch this short video from Google about how the ad process works.
+When Google users click on your ad or contact your business, you’ll be charged for its ad services.

 How do I find the right audience for my business?